CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR DANGER-rated aerosol with a Prop 65 warning — the carrier contains a California-listed carcinogen, and one ingredient carries a reproductive toxicant classification.
-Community-confirmed penetration on light-to-moderate rust in 5–15 minutes.
-Aerosol mist in enclosed spaces is the primary inhalation concern.
+TL;DR DANGER-rated aerosol with a Prop 65 warning: community-confirmed penetration on light-to-moderate rust in 5-15 minutes, but the aerosol carrier contains a California-listed carcinogen and a reproductive toxicant classification at the mixture level.
+Wear safety glasses; aerosol mist in enclosed spaces is the primary inhalation concern.

 Marketing copy from PB Blaster, via Amazon.
 Not editorial.